EoinStankard/IrisDataSet/README.md

 # Iris Data Set

-This repository contains my solutions to the problem set 2019 for the module Programming and Scripting in GMIT.
+This repository contains my solutions to the 2019 Project for the module Programming and Scripting in GMIT.
-All problems for this problem set are in the ProblemInstructions.pdf file.
+The Project decription is found in the Project-Instructions.pdf file

 ## How to download this repository
 1. Go To Github